Boosting Customer Engagement in the Age of Easy Distractions

 Fostering engagement through apps

 Returning once more to the matter of distractibility, consider the ubiquitous presence of smartphones.
 More than a few would say they are to blame for the shorter attention span aspect of modern society.
 This is debatable, but either way, companies can use the mobile arena as a venue for creating greater engagement with interactive apps that help customers take greater advantage of a given product or service.
-If looking to avoid the cost that would typically accompany an app development project, the Appian applications platform may be the perfect solution.
+If looking to avoid the cost that would typically accompany an app development project, Appian’s enterprise applications platform may be the perfect solution.

 Cited as one of the premier systems in Forrester’s report on low-code development platforms for 2017’s fourth quarter, Appian offers the kind of speed and ease of use that many similar products can only envy, without sacrificing the capability for creating powerful and interactive apps.
 Customers will have the ability to connect with your brand like never before, using apps with a full scope of function across desktop and mobile alike.
 The drag-and-drop visual development system for UX and process design allows for a much faster development time frame per app without in any way sacrificing quality.
 Additionally, the platform’s reusability feature helps your organization establish oversight and consistency between apps while also tracking how customers are engaging with them.